CONABIO/madmex-antares-workshop/standalone/classifications/landsat/mac_windows/instructions.md

 $docker-machine create -d virtualbox workshop
 ```

-* Make sure that this machine has 8 gb of ram, if not, stop it and give this amount of ram
+* Make sure that this machine has 4096 mb of ram, if not, stop it and give this amount of ram

 * Get the ip of the machine: